Promoting British Values at Westwood Farm Schools Federation

 The Rule of Law

 The importance of laws underpins the daily life of the school.
-The children help to select class rules and fully understand and contribute to the behaviour sanctions and rewards used within the school.
+The children help to select class rules and fully understand and contribute to the behaviour consequences and rewards used within the school.
 Pupils are taught the reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 This process is demonstrated through the systems used in school which are frequently revisited in class and assemblies where they are linked to life in general.
 Visits from authorities such as the Police serve to reinforce this.

 Within school pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for pupils within which they can make choices.
+As schools we educate and provide boundaries for pupils within which they can make choices.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our e-safety work and within the PSHE curriculum.
 Whether it is through the choice of challenge, how they record their work, participation in our numerous extra-curricular clubs and opportunities - pupils are given freedom to make choices.

-Our school ethos and behaviour policy has developed through the concept of mutual respect, and pupils have been part of discussions and assemblies related to what this means and how it is demonstrated in daily life.
+Our school ethos and Therapeutic Thinking behaviour policy has developed through the concept of mutual respect, and pupils have been part of discussions and assemblies related to what this means and how it is demonstrated in daily life.

-Tolerance of Others Faith and Beliefs
+Tolerance of Others' Faith and Beliefs

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in R.E and PSHE.
 Members of different faiths and religions are encouraged to share their knowledge to enhance the learning within classes.